candrholdings/reactnative-crypto-demo/README.md

      } from 'NativeModules';
      ```

-  3. Then, we call the Swift method by adding the following code to the React component
+  3. Calls the Swift method asynchronously by adding the following code to the React component in `index.ios.js`

      ```javascript
      componentDidMount() {